BikLab/MARS8180-EnvDataSci/ANVIO-SSH-TUNNEL.md

 ssh -N -L PORT:HOST:PORT user@xfer.gacrc.uga.edu
 ```

 Just replace PORT with a PORT number (a common one is 8080) and change the HOST to the IP Address you saved earlier.
-If you get a message the the line is busy. change the port number for example is the IP address is 88.88.88.888 then you would run the following code.
+If you get a message the the line is busy, change the port number.

+for example, if the IP address is 88.88.88.888 then you would run the following code.

 ```
 ssh -N -L 8080:88.88.88.888:8080 userid@teach.gacrc.uga.edu
 ```

-Note that when you create and ssh tunnel it will look as though the screen is frozen.
+Note that when you create the ssh tunnel it will look as though the screen is frozen.
 DO NOT PANIC - that means that the connection is working.

 ### Setting up Anvi'o
 Now, let's go back to the first terminal and load our conda environment.